2024 Instagram Algorithm: Key Updates for Ecommerce Retailers

 High-Quality Images

-Visuals are powerful tools in e-commerce.
+Visuals are powerful tools in ecommerce.
 High-quality images that showcase your products from various angles can instil confidence in potential buyers.

 Trust Signals